mudler/edgevpn/docs/content/en/docs/Getting started/cli.md

 Automatic IP negotiation is available since version `0.8.1`.

 DHCP can be enabled with `--dhcp` and `--address` can be omitted.
 If an IP is specfied with `--address` it will be the default IP.

+## IPv6 (experimental)

+Node: Very experimental feature!
+Highly unstable!

+Very provisional support for IPv6 is available using static addresses only.
+Currently only one address is supported per interface, dual stack is not available.
+For more information, checkout [issue #15](https://github.com/mudler/edgevpn/issues/15)

+IPv6 can be enabled with `--address fd:ed4e::<IP>/64` and `--mtu >1280`.